Kandari Express: Coaches

 The 22897 / 98 Kandari Express has 1 AC chair car, 6 Chair car, seven general unreserved & two SLR (seating with luggage rake) coaches.
 It carries a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22897 Howrah Junction–Digha Kandari Express covers the distance of 185 km in 3 hours 22 mins (55 km/hr) & in 3 hours 22 mins as the 22898 Digha–Howrah Junction Kandari Express (55 km/hr).
+The 22897 Howrah Junction–Digha Kandari Express covers the distance of 185 km in 3 hours 22 mins (55 km/h) and in 3 hours 22 mins as the 22898 Digha–Howrah Junction Kandari Express (55 km/h).

 As the average speed of the train is equal to 55 km/h, as per railway rules, its fare includes a Superfast surcharge.

 Routing

-The 22897 / 98 Kandari Express runs from Howrah Junction via Santragachi Junction, Tamluk, Kanthi, Ramnagar to Digha.
+The 22897 / 98 Kandari Express runs from Howrah Junction via Santragachi Junction, Tamluk, Contai, Ramnagar to Digha.

 Traction

-As the route is electrified, a -based WAP-4 electric locomotive pulls the train to its destination.
+As the route is electrified, a Santragachi Loco Shed-based WAP-4 / WAP-7 electric locomotive pulls the train to its destination.